 Mr David Brazier was elected to Kent County Council in 1997 and has represented his division of Sevenoaks Rural North East for twelve years.

-He has been Deputy to several Cabinet Members in different roles and was for two years Cabinet Member for Environment & Transport.
-He is currently Vice-Chairman of the Council.
+He has been Deputy to several Cabinet Members in different roles and was for two years Cabinet Member for Environment and Transport.

 He is heavily involved in his local community and currently a member of the governing body of New Ash Green Primary School and a trustee of Cyclopark at Gravesend.